lczerner/qemu-test-iouring/README.md

 	# man virt-builder for more information on --copy-in option
 	# COPY_IN=""
 	#
-	# List of excluded tests
-	# TEST_EXCLUDE=""
-	#
 	# Default image to run with.
-Will be overriden by -I option
+Will be overridden by -I option
 	# IMG=""
 	#
 	# Default nvme image to run with.
-Will be overriden by -N option
+Will be overridden by -N option
 	# NVME_IMG=""
 	#
 	# Specify liburing git repository and optionaly branch